jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Remember that the account_password_hashes stores the bcrypt password hash in a single column.
-So in order to get the salt, it needs to extract the salt portion of the bcrypt hash.
+.notes The account_password_hashes table stores the bcrypt password hash in a single column.
+So in order to get the salt, it needs to extract the salt portion of the hash.

 <pre style="font-size: 40px; margin-top: 10px;"><code>CREATE OR REPLACE FUNCTION
 rodauth_get_salt(account_id integer)